daisukeiot/Azure-IoT-Messaging/EventHubs/README.md

 ## Scenario 1 : No target partition

 This scenario will result in events evenly distributed across partitions

+> [!TIP]
+> Notice events are sent to partition 0 to 4 in round-robin fashion

 ```bash
 Enqueue at 2020/03/24 11:30:08:995 | Seq # 0103 | Partition 1 | Offset : 006120 | Data Message # 00